The toughest Roads

 Hardship License Appeal Process

 Whether your license is suspended for speeding, surchargeable events, DUI (Drunk Driving), drug offenses, being a Habitual Traffic Offender, JOL violations, an immediate threat complaint, medical issue, or any other reason, Hardship License Lawyers have a streamlined and effective representation process.
-We may be able to get you a MA Hardship or work driver’s license.
+We may be able to get you an MA Hardship or work driver’s license.

 After thoroughly reviewing and analyzing your client interview report, records, and sometimes police or medical reports, a determination will be made regarding whether it is advisable to go before the Registry of Motor Vehicles or the Board of Appeal.
 Sometimes, a hardship license attorney will advise you that you have not served enough of your license suspension, and you must serve additional time before trying to get a hearing for a work driver’s license or hardship license.
 If you apply too early, you run the risk of the Board of Appeal turning you down without giving you a re-apply date.